Quick Facts: Hornpipes Transition Network

 What is a versatile hornpipe?

-A versatile hornpipe is a traditional Irish tune in 4/4 time with syncopated, dotted rhythms that demonstrates exceptional transition diversity.
-Rather than just being played frequently in a single static set, a versatile hornpipe connects with a wide variety of different tunes (both preceding and following it) across different keys, modes, and sets.
+A hornpipe in 4/4 time with syncopated, dotted rhythms that demonstrates transition diversity.
+Rather than being played in a single static set, it connects with multiple preceding and following tunes across different keys, modes, and sets.

-These rankings were calculated using network graph analysis on hundreds of thousands of recorded tune transitions from TheSession.org.
-Tunes were scored based on their 'degree centrality'—specifically, the number of distinct, unique preceding and following tunes associated with them in sets, rather than their absolute popularity count.
+Using degree centrality network graph analysis on recorded transitions from TheSession.org.
+Score is based on the number of distinct preceding and following tunes associated with them in sets, not absolute popularity count.

 Are these the most popular hornpipes?